Used Restaurant Fryer Oil and Grease Collection

 Millstadt Rendering does not install inside grease containment systems but can pump the oil from an existing inside system.

-Millstadt Rendering recycles most vegetable oils including corn, soybean, canola, peanut etc. Animal fat such as lard can also be recycled.
+Millstadt Rendering recycles most vegetable oils including corn oil, soybean oil, canola oil, peanut oil etc. Animal fat such as lard can also be recycled.

 What should not be put in the grease recycling container?